Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Right.
 I'll be back," Alfrir said, and left them to wear his armour.
 His set was similar to Ljörn’s, except for a few things that were different: he had a hauberk instead of a byrnie, his helmet had eye rings, like a spangenhelm, and he didn't have a sword.
 Such a helmet like that would make a warrior look terrifying.
 But when Alfrir wore it, his boyish eyes made being afraid of him confusing.

 When they all gathered, Ljörn, Alfrir, Sága, and Ingólfr, that was when the doors opened.
 A woman came in.
 She closed the door, careful not to make a bang.
 She walked towards them, her stride telling Ljörn she wasn’t very flamboyant at all.

-She wore a dress; however, it only reached the middle of her foot and knee.
+She wore a blue dress that reached to the middle of her calves, and a yellow, frayed cloak with a couple of brooches.
 She had wavy brown hair, green almond eyes, and a light splatter of freckles across her face.
 Notably, she kept a distance from everyone else, yet enough to say she was with the party.

 "Ah, the herbalist," Hjalvir said, greeting the newcomer.
 "I assume you know what you'll be?"